Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: The Targeting Problem

 \subsection{Problem Formulation}

-We consider a firm with a customer base in which each individual customer $i$ is characterized by observable attributes, $X_i\in\mathbb{X}\subseteq \mathbb{R}^k$.
+We consider a firm with a customer base in which each individual customer $i$ is characterized by $k$ observable attributes, $X_i\in\mathbb{X}\subseteq \mathbb{R}^k$.
 These attributes can include demographic data and past purchasing histories.
-The firm assigns a binary treatment $W_i\in\{0,1\}$ to each customer $i$.
-The treatment can represent various marketing actions, such as the allocation of coupons or catalog mailing decisions.
+The firm chooses to assign a binary treatment $W_i\in\{0,1\}$ to each customer $i$, where $W_i=1$ denotes treatment and $W_i=0$ denotes control.
+This treatment can represent various marketing actions, such as sending a promotional coupon, mailing a catalog, or assigning a personal sales associate.

 We denote the potential outcomes with and without treatment by $Y_i(1)$ and $Y_i(0)$, respectively.
-The potential outcomes can capture different target values for the firm.
+The potential outcomes can capture different targets for the firm.
 For example, the outcomes could represent profit per customer, store visits, or customer lifetime value projections (CLV).
-For simplicity, we assume that they are measured in monetary units.
+For exposition, we assume that the potential outcomes represent profit per customer measured in monetary units.
 We define the conditional average treatment effect (CATE) for customers with characteristics $X_i$ as

+The CATE measures the average incremental gain from treatment for customers sharing characteristics $X_i$.
+It is the fundamental object of interest in this paper: estimating it accurately and in a way that supports effective targeting decisions is the central challenge we address.

-The firm designs a targeting policy that assigns potentially different treatments to different customers based on observable characteristics, $\pi: \mathbb{X}\to\{0,1\}$.
-The goal is to construct a targeting policy that maximizes the expected profit per customer (``policy value''):
+The firm designs a targeting policy, $\pi(\cdot)$, which assigns different treatments to different customers based on observable characteristics, so that $\pi: \mathbb{X}\to\{0,1\}$.
+Let $P$ denote the joint distribution of $Y_i(1)$, $Y_i(0)$, and $X_i$.
+The firm's goal is to find a policy that maximizes expected profit per customer (``policy value''):

-where $c$ is a known treatment cost per customer in the treatment condition, $W_i=1$, and the expectation integrates over $Y_i(1)$, $Y_i(0)$ and $X_i$.
+where $c$ is the known treatment cost per customer (in the treatment condition).
+The subscript $P$ in the first expectation indicates that it is taken with respect to $Y_i(1)$, $Y_i(0)$, and $X_i$.
+The second line follows from the law of iterated expectations; it shows that the firm's problem reduces to comparing each customer's CATE to the treatment cost.
 We introduce $c$ for expositional reasons.
 In many applications, this cost can be embedded in the definitions of potential outcomes, which is equivalent to $c=0$ in our formulation.

 If the CATEs were known to the firm, the optimal targeting policy, $\pi^*(X_i)$, would assign treatment only to customers with $\tau_0(X_i)\geq c$, that is,